-1. To prepare students academically, emotionally, and behaviorally to return to classes at the continuation or traditional high school with daily instruction or to stay on track to meet the requirement for earning a high school diploma
+- 1. To prepare students academically, emotionally, and behaviorally to return to McFarland High School or to stay on track to meet the requirement for earning a high school diploma - 2.
+To promote articulation of curriculum and teaching of "same skills courses" that match those at McFarland High School - 3.
+To assist students in attaining sufficient credits and appropriate instruction to enable them to earn a high school diploma

-To promote articulation of curriculum and teaching of "same skills courses" that match those at McFarland High School To assist and provide students with the opportunity to attain sufficient credits and appropriate instruction to enable them to earn a high school diploma during a time when daily school attendance is not feasible
+SJHS serves students who are at risk of not graduating from high school because they are unable or unwilling to attend McFarland High School, the McFarland Unified School District comprehensive high school.
+Various reasons for choosing SJHS include: personal hardships, pregnancy/childcare needs, special needs for work scheduling, and a positive alternative to the larger high school setting.
+The SJHS student population, with both voluntary and involuntary enrollment, is considered "transitional" in that student enrollment is usually short term, limited to or usually one or two semesters, to enable the student to either make-up missing credits in order to graduate with his/her original class, overcome personal crisis, finish up a work season, or to obtain one-on-one assistance.
+However, a considerable number of students have graduated from this school.

-There are a variety of reasons for a student to voluntarily choose MIS which may include: personal hardships, pregnancy/parenting, special needs for work scheduling, and as a positive alternative to the larger high school setting for highrisk students.
-The goal of each MIS student is to earn enough credits to transfer, back on track for graduation, to a continuation or traditional high school or to acquire a high school diploma.
-The student population is generally considered "transitional", usually short term and limited to one or two semesters.
-This enables the student to either make-up missing credits in order to graduate with his/her original class, overcome personal crisis, finish up a work season, or to obtain one-on-one assistance.
-However it should be noted that a considerable number of students have graduated from this school.
-MIS is a Dashboard Alternative School Status (DASS) school designed for at-risk/at-promise students.
-The curriculum of MIS mirrors that of the comprehensive high school in that we follow the same course outlines in order to meet state standards across the curriculum.
-We routinely confer with McFarland High School and San Joaquin counselors and staff to be sure we are providing for the needs of our students to enable them to return to daily courses or to meet graduation course requirements.
+An important factor in preparing students for return to MHS is that of being emotionally prepared.
+Some students attend because of behavior management challenges.
+Staff takes great pride in cultivating school culture and promoting the caring attitudes.
+We are able to assist our students in finding appropriate programs and services to meet their needs, assist them in developing appropriate behaviors and working to provide individualized assistance in overcoming difficulties (i.e. - counseling referrals, career counseling, and individual education planning) due to a higher teacher student ratio than the local traditional high school.
+Students with active IEPs receive additional support from the appropriate district specialists in special education and speech pathology in order to reach their goals and objectives.
+For students on probation, there is a continued collaboration between probation officers and our instructors.
+A team of classified employees support our certificated staff, District technology teams, psychologists, nurses, a social worker, and other support staff are available on an as needed basis.
+The curriculum of SJHS mirrors that of the comprehensive high school in that we follow the same course outlines in order to meet state standards across the curriculum.
+We routinely confer with MHS counselors and staff to be sure we are providing for the needs of our students to enable them to return to MHS or to meet graduation course requirements.
 We consider the attainment of proficiency level in the basic skills enhanced by technological fluency to be beneficial to successful employment as well as further education and training.
-MIS staff members are well-versed in technology and are striving to integrate its use throughout the curriculum in all our courses.
-District continuing support of technology and several grants have provided 1:1 personal Chrome Books to assist our students in the mastery of skills, research, and the streamlining of their work processes.
-Each student is also provided wifi, if needed, to access web-based computer instruction available to them outside of regularly scheduled school hours.
+SJHS staff members are well-versed in technology and are striving to integrate its use throughout the curriculum in all our courses.
+District continuing support of technology has provided 1:1 personal Chrome Book computers to assist our students in the mastery of skills, research, and the streamlining of their work processes.
+Each student is also provided with web-based computer instruction, and access to wifi if needed, available outside of regularly scheduled school hours.